filhoDaMain/Coconuts/README.md

 # Coconuts

-A didactic project to introduce myself to Game Engines architecture
+This is mostly a personal project to introduce myself to Game Engines architecture and design.\

-# Include all submodules
+You are welcome to contribute :)

+Please include every License files in derivative work.\

+### Clone
-Coconuts depends on third party libraries that are cloned into ./Coconuts/vendor/ directory.
+Coconuts depends on third party libraries that are cloned into ./Coconuts/vendor/ directory.\
 To clone everything at once do

 ```
 git clone --recurse-submodules git@github.com:filhoDaMain/Coconuts.git
 ```

-# How to build
+## How to build
-## Coconuts libraries and Standalone Editor application
+### Coconuts libraries and Standalone Editor application

 ```
 cd ./Coconuts/build/
 cmake ..
 make
 ```

+The toolchain generates both static libraries and a Standalone Editor application by default.\
+Coconuts-based applications are required to link with the [generated libraries](#lib/).
+Standalone Editor application is a Game Editor [executable](#bin/).

-# Folder organization
+## Folder organization
-## Coconuts
+### Coconuts
 This is the Coconuts project itself.
 It cointains both the source code for static libraries and standalone editor application.

-### bin/
+#### bin/
 An empty directory.\
 This is the default location for the generated Standalone Editor application binary.

-### build/
+#### build/
 An empty directory.\
 You can use it to perform a CMake out-of-source [build](#coconuts-libraries-and-standalone-editor-application)

-### include/
+#### include/
 Contains all necessary header files, including third party, that every application requires when linking with Coconuts libraries.

 - **coconuts/**\